-If you have been sent to prison, chances are that upon your release, your credit will be in shambles.
+If you have been to prison, chances are that, upon your release, your credit will be less than perfect.
 Unpaid bills, closed accounts and collections all take a toll.

-But there’s hope.
-By taking the right steps, ex-offenders can build or rebuild their credit.
+But there’s hope: By taking the right steps, those previously incarcerated can build or rebuild their credit.

 That’s what Adam Jasinski did after serving four years in federal prison.
 A former reality TV star who won “Big Brother” in 2008, Jasinski got locked up for trying to sell oxycodone and evading income taxes the year he won the $500,000 grand prize on the show.
 His credit score had tanked to the 400s by the time he was released in 2012.

-However, through a series of carefully planned small steps, he went from getting declined for a Walmart credit card to seeing his score rebound enough to get a mortgage for his own house, another for a rental property and several home equity lines of credit.
+Through a series of carefully planned small steps, however, he went from getting declined for a Walmart credit card to seeing his score rebound enough to get a mortgage for his own house, another for a rental property and several home equity lines of credit.

-“I was ahead of the game when I got out because I knew the importance of credit,” Jasinksi says.
+“I was ahead of the game when I got out because I knew the importance of credit,” Jasinski said.
 “I worked really hard to get good credit.”

 What happens to your credit in prison